 However, given Pure Planet’s position as a mid-range supplier that might not be a strategy it decides to adopt.

 Pure Planet is just one of many suppliers providing renewable energy to UK customers.
 Here at Selectra we have the expertise when it comes to finding you the perfect clean, green tariff to suit your pocket and your conscience.
-Click here to find out how you can start saving on your bills today.
+Give us a call today to find out how you can start saving on your bills today.